opensearch-project/documentation-website/_automating-configurations/api/create-workflow.md

 Once a workflow is created, provide its `workflow_id` to other APIs.

 The `POST` method creates a new workflow.
 The `PUT` method updates an existing workflow.
+With the `update_fields` parameter, only the included fields are updated.

-You can only update a workflow if it has not yet been provisioned.
+You can only update a complete workflow if it has not yet been provisioned.
 {: .note}

 ## Path and HTTP methods